Our Impact

 What makes ALIGHT unique is its evidence-based approach: Each pilot, demonstration, and intervention is carefully monitored and evaluated.
 By compiling data on key indicators — such as reduction in scope 1 and 2 emissions, renewable energy penetration, cost efficiency, and stakeholder acceptance — the project provides a robust foundation for scaling successful solutions across the sector.
 ALIGHT ultimately aims to inspire and enable airports and their partners to act decisively and confidently on sustainability.
 By demonstrating what works — and quantifying its effect — ALIGHT not only advances the state of the art but also sets a benchmark for future policy and investment.

-In practice, ALIGHT’s work is guided by the three pillars of sustainability— environmental, economic, and social — with targeted actions and measurable results in each area:
+In practice, ALIGHT’s work is centered around sustainability, which builds on the three pillars of sustainability— environmental, economic, and social.

 Recommendations for Establishing a Bold Vision